-I came up with the blog title “A Hundred Hands Will Catch You” based on a line from a poem I wrote years ago that I printed in the first post of this blog.
+I came up with the phrase “A Hundred Hands Will Catch You” based on a line from a poem I wrote years ago.
 I knew that the title would catch people’s attention and make people think, but it has always occurred to me that it could come also across as a bit naïve.

 One of my favorite blogs is The Automatic Earth, which minces few words when talking about today’s world economic situation.
 Today, I found a great video which I’m sharing below.
 It puts in relatively simple terms the issues as I see it and the solutions as I see it–involving many changes that I’m trying to put into place in my life.

-Like the title of this blog, the video might come across as a bit optimistic, but I think it is important to put out what is possible if we put our minds to it.
+Like the line from my poem, the video might come across as a bit optimistic, but I think it is important to put out what is possible if we put our minds to it.
 In any case, I find the contents of the video much more credible than what is emanating from either of the two enormous propaganda extravaganzas being thrown two months before our presidential elections–the one that just finished in Tampa, Florida and the one that’s about to start in Charlotte, North Carolina.